webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Pull-a-Fast-One.md

 - Ability/Cost/3
 - Ability/Tier/Mid
 - Ability/Pool/Intellect
-- Ability/Categories/TASK
+- Ability/Categories/Task
 ---

 ## Pull a Fast One
+>3+  Intellect

 When you're running a con, picking a pocket, fooling or tricking a dupe, sneaking something by a guard, and so on, you gain an asset on the task.
 Enabler.